 Put Walls For Ecommerce Fulfillment

-Order Picking: The execution system will direct the picking of items according to the specific picking process in each zone.
+Order Picking: The optimization system will direct the picking of items according to the specific picking process in each zone.
 For example, 10-20 shoes may be picked in a batch to a cart in the footwear area.
 In the accessories area, if six customers order the same bracelet, all six of those items may be picked to a single tote in a pick-to-tote process.
 In the apparel area, three different shirts may be picked into the same tote.

-Transfer To Put Wall: After the items are picked, they will be transferred to the put wall location, as directed by the work execution system.
+Transfer To Put Wall: After the items are picked, they will be transferred to the put wall location, as directed by the system.
 Totes and boxes could be moved by conveyor and sorted to put wall locations, or products could be moved by cart.

-Put To Order Slot: At the put wall, the work execution software will coordinate the process.
+Put To Order Slot: At the put wall, the optimization system will coordinate the process.
 A worker will be directed where to put each of the items from the carts and/or totes at his station, using a combination of RFID, scan, voice and/or visual indicator (lights, device display/smart glasses).
 For example, after scanning the tote containing the accessories, the worker may be directed to place each of the six bracelets in six different slots.
 Likewise, after scanning a shoebox, she may be directed to put the item (sandals) into one of the compartments that already has a bracelet.
 Finally, she may scan a barcode or read an RFID tag on a shirt, and receive a voice command to place it in the designated slot with the two other items for the order.
 Each of these puts can be verified visually, by scan, or by speech confirmation.

 Order Packing And Shipping: Once all items for an order are in the compartment, a printer on the backside of the put wall would print a packing slip alerting a packout worker to remove the items from the order slot.
 This worker would then pack and ship the order or package it for shipping at a separate station.

-Put Walls Are Scalable And Flexible
+Put Walls are Scalable and Flexible

 A key benefit of put walls for ecommerce fulfillment is that they require little hard infrastructure and space, so they come with a low upfront capital cost.
 This is a stark contrast to expensive automated sortation systems that are sized to meet peak demand, but stand underutilized outside of peak.
 The walls themselves can be placed on wheels, and facilities can add more put walls and sortation staff as needed to meet peak volumes.